JesuisTong/one-click-oh-my-posh/README.md

 A quick utility to automatically set up [Oh My Posh](https://ohmyposh.dev/) with a custom theme in Windows and WSL.

+> briefly, i don't want to spend anytime setting up oh-my-posh in windows and wsl when i switch to a new machine or reinstall windows.

 ## Features

 - Zero know setup oh-my-posh